MNSES9100 – Science, Ethics and Society

 Admission to the course

 MNSES9100 has limited intake capacity (98 participants).
-Applicants are ranked by the following criteria and in accordance with the time of their registration:
+The applicants are ranked by the following criteria and in accordance with the time of their registration:

-2. PhD candidates at the PhD at The Faculty of Mathematics and Natural Sciences (PhD)?with a valid study right.
+2. PhD candidates at the Faculty of Medicine with a valid study right.

 Formal prerequisite knowledge